-Salmon and other fatty fish are packed with omega-3 fatty acids like DHA, which promote heart health for breastfeeding moms and encourages brain and nervous system development for growing infants.
+Salmon and other fatty fish are packed with omega-3 fatty acids like DHA.
+They promote heart health for breastfeeding moms and encourages brain and nervous system development for growing infants.
 While most fish contain these nutritious fatty acids, breastfeeding moms need to steer clear of swordfish, mackerel and other fish with high levels of mercury.
-The Centers for Disease Control warns that high concentrations of mercury can limit proper cognitive development, so be sure to stick to fatty fish with omega-3s and look out for the baby’s growing brain.
+The Centers for Disease Control warns that high concentrations of mercury can limit proper cognitive development.
+Be sure to stick to fatty fish with omega-3s and look out for the baby’s growing brain.

 Leafy Green Veggies

-Spinach, kale, swiss chard, and other leafy green vegetables are jam-packed with vitamins and minerals that are good for you and especially good for your breast milk.
+Spinach, kale, swiss chard, and other leafy green vegetables are jam-packed with vitamins and minerals that are good for your breast milk.
 While leafy greens may cause your breast milk to develop a green tint, they are also full of vitamin A, calcium, vitamin K, iron, vitamin C, and antioxidants.
-These vegetables can be eaten on their own or included in all of your favorite meals to give your breast milk a healthy boost.
+These vegetables give your breast milk a healthy boost.

 Oranges and other citrus fruits are great for nursing moms who need a burst of energy.
-The vitamin C found in these tasty fruits is essential for our bodies to absorb iron and helps keep energy levels up.
+The vitamin C found in these tasty fruits is helps us absorb iron and keep energy levels up.
 Always have your hands full?
 Orange juice is also packed with vitamin C and is often fortified with calcium, so you can get your vitamin C boost on the go!

 Breastfeeding moms have increased needs for protein and iron–both of which can be met by eating lean beef.
-Protein plays a significant role in building and repairing muscle tissue, and iron is necessary for keeping energy levels up.
-Lean beef can be used in countless recipes as a delicious source of protein and is an excellent way to fit other nutrients like zinc, iron, and B vitamins into an everyday diet.
+Protein plays a significant role in building and repairing muscle tissue.
+Iron is necessary for keeping energy levels up.
+Lean beef can be used in countless recipes as a delicious source of protein.
+It’s also an excellent way to fit other nutrients like zinc, iron, and B vitamins into an everyday diet.
 When your diet is balanced with a combination of lean protein, fruits, and veggies, not only is your body getting the healthy nutrients it needs to support you when you’re breastfeeding, but your little one also receives balanced and nutritious breast milk.

 Beans and Lentils

 Beans and lentils are an amazing source of protein for breastfeeding moms who stick to a vegan or vegetarian diet.
-These low-cost legumes are packed with folate, which is necessary for infant brain development, in addition to fiber and protein to keep mom full for longer.
+These low-cost legumes are packed with folate, which is necessary for infant brain development.
+They are also packed with fiber and protein to keep mom full for longer.
 Add beans and lentils to soups, stews, and dips or enjoy them on their own for an easy source of nutrients for busy new moms.